jimz011/homekit-infused/README.md

 Now lets get into the custom-cards and components you will need (components are optional as they might not apply to you).
 Cards:
+* [Card-Loader](https://github.com/thomasloven/lovelace-card-loader) - Not supported, install Manually - This mod will make sure cards are loaded before they are presented.
+Without this cards might not load until a refresh of the page.
 * [Deep-Press](https://github.com/roflcoopter/deep-press) - HACS Supported, install with HACS - This is a great card for iphone users with 3d touch.
 Actually it isn't a card it modifies existing cards to support 3d touch.
 If you have an iphone that supports this I highly recommend you to use this.
 If you are not using this, remove the `deep_press: true` line from `switch-template.yaml` and `light-template.yaml`.
 * [State-Switch](https://github.com/thomasloven/lovelace-state-switch) - Not supported, install Manually - Important if you want to be able to have multiple users to use your interface.
 My setup is not compatible out of the box without this.
 If you don't care for multi user you will have to manually remove the custom:state-switch entries.
 * [Swipe-Card](https://github.com/bramkragten/custom-ui/tree/master/swipe-card) - HACS Supported, install with HACS - This is used to display the beautiful animation on the 'popup' cards and being able to swipe/flick through them.
 This is ESSENTIAL.